≡ Menu

 1. Apple Cider Vinegar

-Apple cider vinegar is an effective option for removing yeast and allergens, and it makes an excellent flea treatment as well.
+Apple cider vinegar is an effective option for removing yeast and allergens, making an excellent flea treatment.
 Apple cider vinegar doesn’t kill the fleas but works by making them jump off your kitty.
 However, make sure not to use it on open wounds.

 2. Cedar Chips